tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 Fig. 6 shows how the CP approach allows to disentangle predictions by levels of uncertainty – which is really great (nicely done).
 As I understand it, Fig 6B is built through matching Fig 6A to Fig 3A.
 In my opinion, it would also be interesting to compare Fig 6B to its equivalent built through matching Fig 2A to a future climate variant (naïve climate projection approach).
 How wrong can the naïve approach be, compared to an approach that incorporates uncertainty?

-#response[This comment has partially been handled through the revised (and considerably expanded) section of future climates, which now includes a discussion of covariate shift.]
+#response[This comment has partially been handled through the revised (and considerably expanded) section on future climates, which now includes a discussion of covariate shift.]

 l.
 563 Specifics of that Elith 2019 ref are missing.